teyasio/galvins-unitbars/Readme.txt

 below are from highest priority to lowest.
 Unlocking bars acts like a status.
 It will override all flags to show the bars, The only flag it can't override is never show.

-   Hide not usable      Hides the bar if it's not usable by the class, spec, form, stance etc.
+   Hide not Usable      Hides the bar if it's not usable by the class, spec, form, stance etc.
+   Show Always          Always show the bar.
+This doesn't override Hide not usable.
    Hide when Dead       Hide the bar when the player is dead.
    Hide in Vehicle      Hide the bar if a vehicle.
    Hide in Pet Battle   Hide the bar if in a pet battle.